The Project

 Product Detail

-Product pages show full details: images, descriptions, specifications, pricing, and stock status.
-Seven products support variants — sizes, storage options, or color selections — each with independent stock tracking.
+Product pages show images, descriptions, specifications, pricing, stock status, and customer reviews.
+Seven products support variants — sizes, storage options, or colors — each with independent stock tracking.

 Product Variants in Chinese

-The entire UI works in four languages.
-Here’s the same product page in Chinese, demonstrating the i18n system built with next-intl and locale-prefixed routing (/zh/products/...).
+The full UI works in four languages.
+Here’s the same product page in Chinese, demonstrating the i18n system with locale-prefixed routing (/zh/products/...).

 Shopping Cart & Checkout